-The wave of illness among Belgian children last month had the look and feel–in the beginning, at least–of an utterly typical food poisoning outbreak.
-First, forty-two children in the Belgian town of Bornem became mysteriously ill after drinking Coca-Cola and had to be hospitalized.
-Two days later, eight more school children fell sick in Bruges, followed by thirteen in Harelbeke the next day and forty two in Lochristi three days after that–and on and on in a widening spiral that, in the end, sent more than one hundred children to the hospital complaining of nausea, dizziness, and headaches, and forced Coca-Cola into the biggest product recall in its hundred-and-thirteen-year history.
+The wave of illness among Belgian children last month had the look and feel–in the beginning, symptoms at least–of an utterly typical food poisoning outbreak.
+First, help forty-two children in the Belgian town of Bornem became mysteriously ill after drinking Coca-Cola and had to be hospitalized.
+Two days later, sildenafil eight more school children fell sick in Bruges, followed by thirteen in Harelbeke the next day and forty two in Lochristi three days after that–and on and on in a widening spiral that, in the end, sent more than one hundred children to the hospital complaining of nausea, dizziness, and headaches, and forced Coca-Cola into the biggest product recall in its hundred-and-thirteen-year history.
 Upon investigation, an apparent culprit was found.
 In the Coca-Cola plant in Antwerp, contaminated carbon dioxide had been used to carbonate a batch of the soda’s famous syrup.
 With analysts predicting that the scare would make a dent in Coca-Cola’s quarterly earnings, the soft-drink giant apologized to the Belgian people, and the world received a sobering reminder of the fragility of food safety.

 The case isn’t as simple as it seems, though.
 A scientific study ordered by Coca-Cola found that the contaminants in the carbon dioxide were sulfur compounds left over from the production process.
 In the tainted bottles of Coke, these residues were present at between five and seventeen parts per billion.
 These sulfides can cause illness, however, only at levels about a thousand times greater than that.
 At seventeen parts per billion, they simply leave a bad smell–like rotten eggs–which means that Belgium should have experienced nothing more than a minor epidemic of nose-wrinkling.
 More puzzling is the fact that, in four of the five schools were the bad Coke allegedly struck, half of the kids who got sick hadn’t drunk any Coke that day.
 Whatever went on Belgium, in other words, probably wasn’t Coca-Cola poisoning.
 So what was it?
 Maybe nothing at all.